Palestinian prisoners' hunger strikes: Force-feeding

 Until the mid-1980s, the Israeli government practised force-feeding of Palestinian prisoners undertaking hunger strikes.

 Abdulrahim Nubani, who was detained by the Israeli authorities between 1974 and 1994, has claimed that the force-feeding was "used to break spirits, not to feed prisoners – it was torture," describing his personal experience of being force-fed in 1980: "They tied me down and brought a tube, shoved it down my nose and pushed – I felt my head exploding, down to my stomach.
 I felt my stomach burn.
 It was empty and they gave us hot water and salt, lots of salt.
 I was bleeding and powerless."
 Mousa Sheikh, who had been imprisoned in 1963 after taking part in a firefight with the Israeli military, described being force-fed in 1970: "The prisoner enters the room handcuffed and legs shackled.
 There are two police officers on either side of the prisoner, who terrorise him physically and mentally.
-They poke him harshly in the ribs and on the back of the neck, talking the whole time in a way that is meant to break the prisoner’s spirit, saying things like ‘you are practically dead now.’
-The prisoner is tied to a chair so that he can’t move.
+They poke him harshly in the ribs and on the back of the neck, talking the whole time in a way that is meant to break the prisoner's spirit, saying things like 'you are practically dead now.'
+The prisoner is tied to a chair so that he can't move.
 The doctor then sticks the tube up the nose of the prisoner in a very harsh way.
 When it was done to me, I felt my lungs close as the tube reached my stomach.
 I almost suffocated.
 They poured milk down the tube, which felt like fire to me.
 It was boiling.
 I could not stay still and danced from the pain.
 I danced a lot."

 After several prisoners died as a result of being force-fed, the Supreme Court of Israel banned the practice.

-In 2015, the Knesset passed the Prison Ordinance Law (Amendment No. 48), re-establishing force feeding as a legal practice in cases a hunger strike posed a risk to human life or to Israeli national security.
+In 2015, the Knesset passed the Prison Ordinance Law (Amendment No. 48), re-establishing force feeding as a legal practice in cases where a hunger strike posed a risk to human life or to Israeli national security.
 Israeli Minister of Public Security Gilad Erdan justified the law by saying that "security prisoners are interested in turning a hunger strike into a new type of suicide terrorist attack through which they will threaten the State of Israel."
 The law was controversial internationally and within Israel, with the Israel Medical Association stating that "forced feeding is equivalent to torture and every physician has the right to refuse to force-feed a hunger striker against his or her will."